Trees & Vegetation

 Sustainable Landscape Architecture

-Green elements in the urban environment can buffer heat waves, but are also exposed to hostile living conditions.
-The appropriate selection and composition of urban vegetation is essential to create sustainable green spaces.
+Green elements in the urban environment can buffer heat waves but are also exposed to hostile living conditions.
+The appropriate selection and composition of urban vegetation is therefore essential to create sustainable green spaces.

 ENVI-met calculates the leaf temperature individually for each model grid box, taking into account the photosynthetic rate, water availability in the soil and the local evapotranspiration rate.

 One of the key benefits when implementing green solutions is the ability of vegetation to cool down the air temperature through shading, but also through evapotranspirative cooling.
 This process does not directly cool down the air, but first cools down the leaves, and then through heat transfer, cools down the air flowing through the foliage.

-By using ENVI-met it is possible to focus on the demands of urban vegetation with respect to wind stress and storm risk.
-It can also calculate the leaf temperature individually for each model grid box, taking into account the photosynthetic rate, water availability in the soil and the local evapotranspiration rate.
+By using ENVI-met it is also possible to focus on the demands of urban vegetation with consideration of wind stress and storm risk.

-Discovering the needs of urban vegetation or supporting landscape architects in finding the optimal planting scheme: the ENVI_met TreePass is a comprehensive summary of all relevant microclimate growing conditions.
+Discover the needs of urban vegetation and support landscape architects in finding the optimal planting scheme: TreePass from ENVI-met is a comprehensive analysis tool for all microclimate growing conditions.

-Sustainable and resilient landscape architecture does not only mean finding the best spots to plant trees, but also identifying suitable species and establishing maintenance strategies to enhance tree survivorship in an urban environment.
+Sustainable and resilient landscape architecture does not only mean finding the best places to plant trees, but also identifying suitable species and establishing maintenance strategies to enhance tree survival in an urban environment.

-The new module will not only provide a comprehensive data sheet of all relevant growing conditions at prospective tree locations, but also look at the tree´s biomechanics to prevent storm damage.
+This new module will not only provide a comprehensive data sheet of all relevant growing conditions at prospective tree locations, but also look at the tree’s biomechanics to prevent storm damage.

 The ENVI-met TreePass will consist of a number of analysis modules, the first of which will be available with the 2022 Release.